fdickma/FFDM/readme.md

 #### Provided example data

 The data files provided contain only generated information not related to any person or organization.
 However, the example data supports a test of all functions.

+Test user 1:
+username: test
+password: test

+A second user is provided to test functions without existing data.

+Test user 2:
+username: empty
+password: empty

+In the docker folder is a Dockerfile and scripts to run FFDM within a container.
+However, some variables need to be defined first.
+These are emphasized.

 ### Screenshots